Alexander (1806 ship)

 Alexander was launched in 1801 in the United States, possibly under another name.
-She became a slave ship, sailing from Liverpool.
-A French privateer captured her after she had landed her slaves at Berbice.
+She became a slave ship in the triangular trade in enslaved people, sailing from Liverpool.
+A French privateer captured her after she had landed her captives at Berbice.
 Alexander returned to British ownership and became a West Indiaman, and then a transport.
 She was last listed in 1816 but may have been sold or broken up in 1815.

 Career

 Alexander first appeared in Lloyd's Register in 1806.

 Although LR gave Alexander's master's name as Prince, it was actually Pince.
 Captain Robert Pince acquired a letter of marque on 6 May 1806.

-Captain Robert Pince sailed from Liverpool on 10 June 1806 to acquire slaves in West Africa.
-Alexander arrived at Berbice on 20 December with 347 slaves.
+Captain Robert Pince sailed from Liverpool on 10 June 1806 to acquire captives in West Africa.
+Alexander arrived at Berbice on 20 December with 347 captives.
 She had left Liverpool with 42 crew members and she had suffered eight crew deaths on the voyage.
-She sailed from Liverpool on 17 February 1807.
+She sailed for Liverpool on 17 February 1807.